 A context of motion actualizes the fundamental meaning of ondo, a location noun basically denoting the position of being next in line.
-In such a context, ondoan and its motional variant ondotik are to be translated into English as behind or after: aitaren ondotik 'behind father', diruaren ondotik 'after money'.
-Since time itself is conceived as forward motion, this explains why, in a temporal context, ondoan and ondotik acquire the meaning 'after':
+In such a context, ondoan and its motional variant ondotik are to be translated into English as behind or after: aitaren ondotik "behind father", diruaren ondotik "after money".
+Since time itself is conceived as forward motion, this explains why, in a temporal context, ondoan and ondotik acquire the meaning "after":

+gerlaren ondoan:

-gerlaren ondoan: after the war
+after the war

+afal ondoan:

-afal ondoan: after supper
+after supper after lunch

-bazkal ondoan: after lunch
+bazkal ondoan: hil ondoan:

-bil ondoan: after dying
+after dying

-Aldamenean too can occur in a temporal context, but, lacking the fundamental meaning characteristic of ondo, it always retains its usual sense 'near': mende-mugaren aldamenean (MEIG VI.
-48) 'near the turn of the century'.
+Aldamenean too can occur in a temporal context, but, lacking the fundamental meaning characteristic of ondo, it always retains its usual sense "near": mende-mugaren aldamenean (MEIG VI, 48) "near the turn of the century".

-The location noun inguru (borrowed from the late Latin phrase in gyrum 'in a circle') means 'circumference', 'periphery', but also 'vicinity', and, in the plural, 'surroundings': hiriaren inguruak 'the outskirts of the city'.
+The location noun inguru (borrowed from the late Latin phrase in gyrum "in a circle") means "circumference", "periphery", but also "vicinity", and, in the plural, gazteluaren inguruan: around the castle, in the vicinity of the castle ibaiaren inguruan: to the vicinity of the river ibaiaren inguruan: to the vicinity of the river euskararen inguruan: around Basque, about Basque sorginen inguruan: around the witches, about the witches

+"surroundings": hiriaren inguruak "the outskirts of the city".
 Constructions with inguru seem to correspond to all uses of the English preposition around: